pnpm/pnpm/CONTRIBUTING.md

 ## Setting Up the Environment

-1. Run `pnpm recursive link` or `npm run bootstrap` in the root of the repository to install all dependencies.
+1. Run `pnpm recursive install` in the root of the repository to install all dependencies.
 2. For compiling all packages in the repo, run `pnpm recursive run tsc` or `npm run build` in the root of the repo.
 3. To run tests, run `npm test` in the root of the repo.